 There are quite a few choices when it comes to promoting displays, many of which are cheap, or free.
 Social networking sites, like Facebook, make it easy for members to create pages for occasions, like an exhibition opening, and issue invitations for their contacts.
 There is also artwork focused discussion forums, and you could also consider coming arts bloggers to find out if they will assist the spread the word.
 Be careful not to wear your welcome out, or take anything for granted here however.

 Food, drinks, and catering

 A big part of the opening night of any exhibition is that the food, drink, and party atmosphere, but you do not have to go overboard here however.
 Offering your guests a choice between a white and red wine, and water (and juice or soft drinks, in case you really need to push out the boat) is quite okay.

 If have a generous host, or even find a place that does catering for functions, you might then also have the ability to put on beer and some finger food.
-If you are hosting your event around the Melbourne city, there are many options for you to choose places, which do fantastic catering, such as catering in Hawthorn for events around the Melbourne area.
+If you are hosting your event around the Melbourne city, there are many options for you to choose places, which do fantastic catering, such as catering in South Yarra for events around the Melbourne area.

 Many of the shows I go to usually open on Wednesdays, Thursdays, or Fridays.
 Thursday seems to be the most frequent day, it is not too early in the week, and not too near the weekend.
 Prevent openings over weekends, or earlier in the week, times that people normally have other plans.
 An early day opening of about 6pm is likely a good all round time.
 Most your guests will be on the way home form work by then, yet it’s still early enough for them to fit your display in around other programs they have for later in the day.